.

 Indoor pollutants include fine particulate matter, mould, fungal spores & pollen, high levels of CO₂ and airborne viruses (that cause measles, flu and COVID-19).
 It could also include microscopic pieces of plastic.

 Pupils are physically close together in their classrooms, with a typical school having approximately four times as many occupants as an adult office space.
-We encourage the teaching community to routinely use their CO₂ monitors and open windows, whenever possible.
-But air quality in densely-packed classrooms cannot be reliably improved with just this strategy.
+We encourage the teaching community to use their CO₂ monitors routinely and open windows whenever possible.
+But air quality in densely packed classrooms cannot be reliably improved with just this strategy.
+Research shows 80% of air pollution inside schools comes from outside.
+Monitoring air quality inside classrooms is needed.

 Commitment to Inclusivity